-Once the engine is warm, the vehicle is ready to be driven.
+Once the engine's warm, the vehicle is ready to be driven.

-- 1. With the engine idling, press the foot brake pedal to apply the brake; then select the appropriate operating range and/or direction with the shift lever. - 2.
-Release the foot brake pedal and press the accelerator to slowly add power to start moving. - 3.
-To slow down or stop, release the accelerator and press the foot brake pedal as necessary to slow or stop the vehicle.
+- With the engine idling, press the foot brake pedal to apply the brake; then select the appropriate operating range and/or direction with the shift lever. - Release the foot brake pedal and press the accelerator to slowly add power to start moving. - To slow down or stop, release the accelerator and press the foot brake pedal as necessary to slow or stop the vehicle.